shanecurran/tls-tunnel/README.md

 #### Run

-Simply pass the target host and port as an argument when running using `cargo` or the compiled binary.
+Pass the target host and port as an argument when running using `cargo` or the compiled binary.
 If not provided, the tunnel will default to `httpbin.org:443` for demo purposes.

 ```bash
 $ tls-tunnel httpbin.org:443